alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ## Acknowledgments

-Based on an initial document by Kirstie Whitaker.
+Based on an initial document written March/April 2018 by Kirstie Whitaker.
-Updated by Catherine Lawrence, Franz Király, Martin O’Reilly, and Sebastian Vollmer.
+Updated in December 2018 by Catherine Lawrence, Franz Király, Martin O’Reilly, and Sebastian Vollmer.
+Updated again in March/April 2019 by Miguel Morin, Catherine Lawrence, Alvaro Cabrejas Egea, Kirstie Whitaker, James Robinson and Martin O'Reilly.

 ## Appendix A: Migrating to a new data science VM post package update